benisi/Banka/README.md

 ###

-- Users can signup <br>
+-   Users can signup
-- Users can login <br>
+-   Users can login
-- User create bank account <br>
+-   User create bank account
-- Admin/Staff can activate or deactivate an account<br>
+-   Admin/Staff can activate or deactivate an account
-- Admin/Staff can delete an account<br>
+-   Admin/Staff can delete an account
-- Staff (cashier) can credit an account<br>
+-   Staff (cashier) can credit an account
-- Staff (cashier) can debit an account<br>
+-   Staff (cashier) can debit an account
   <br/>

-## DEFAULT USERS CREDENTIALS FOR EASY TESTING
+## Default user credentials for testing

 -   Admin : email: bisidahomen999@gmail.com, password: adminpass1
 -   Client: email: doe@gmail.com, password: clientpass1

+Make sure you remove all default users if you are running in production, the above users are for testing purposes and it is not recommended to have them if you are using this app for production purposes
 <br>

 ## API Endpoints

+Make sure you supply an Authorization header or a token param of the token returned when registering/ login in order to have access to application
 <table>

 <tr><th>HTTP VERB</th><th>API ENDPOINTS VERSION 1</th><th>FUNCTION</th><th>INPUT</th><th>OUTPUT</th></tr>